iotexproject/dev-portal-content/academy/send-verifiable-iot-data-from-nano-33-iot.md

 ```

 ## Generate the device unique id
-The `setup()`function ends with the generation of a unique id for the device, by obtaining the public from the ATECC608B secure element
+The `setup()`function ends with obtaining the public key from the ATECC608B secure element
 ```c++
 ...
   // Retrieve the public key for the corresponding slot in the ECC508/ECC608.